ToucanToco/weaverbird/doc/steps.md

 ### `replace` step

-Replace one or several values in a column, and write resulting column inplace or in a new column.
+Replace one or several values in a column.

 A replace step has the following strucure: